 For some parents, this isn’t really an issue: Their child’s ability to comprehend the complexities of the law may be limited.

 For many parents (and their disabled adult children) the issue is more complex.
-Their adult child may have a disability that puts them at risk of being financially abused by unsavory types or they may not be able to handle the pressure of keeping up with governmental forms, like those for Supplemental Security Income (SSI) and Medicaid.
+Their adult child may have a disability that puts them at risk of being financially abused by unsavory types or they may not be able to handle the pressure of keeping up with governmental forms, like those for Supplemental Security Income (SSI).
 However, they still may have the ability to manage many of their own affairs.

 If guardianship is established, it strips your disabled adult child of the right to: